Metaphor: Larger applications

 Sonja K. Foss characterizes metaphors as "nonliteral comparisons in which a word or phrase from one domain of experience is applied to another domain".

 She argues that since reality is mediated by the language we use to describe it, the metaphors we use shape the world and our interactions to it.

-The term metaphor is used to describe more basic or general aspects of experience and cognition:
+The term "metaphor" can characterise basic or general aspects of experience and cognition: